The road to Dalsnibba offers the Europe’s highest fjord view

 Dalsnibba is a natural viewpoint at an elevation of 1.460m (4,790ft) above the sea level, located in Stranda Municipality in Møre og Romsdal county in the western part of Norway.
 The drive offers the Europe’s highest fjord view by road.
 It's one of the highest roads of the country.

 Is the road to Dalsnibba paved?

 The road to the summit was paved in 2013.
-It’s called Nibbevegen and features 11 hairpin bends.
-The road winds through a vertiginous valley affording impressive views.
-The views from Dalsnibba are spectacular and varied.
+It’s called the Nibbevegen road.
+It’s a very exciting drive, with 11 sharp hairpin bends.
 Driving up the beautiful and winding road you will discover the unspoiled back country and be part of one of the most beautiful and exciting drives in Norway.

-This winding toll road was built in 1939 but due to the Second World War its official opening was delayed until 1948.
+Located at the end of the Geiranger valley, this winding toll road was built in 1939 but due to the Second World War its official opening was delayed until 1948.
 The road up to Dalsnibba is one of the most ambitious road-building projects ever seen in Norway.
 Along the way, you’ll find info boards telling the unique history of the road, which is a sequence of hairpin bends and an experience in itself.
 It also gives a foretaste of the spectacular views awaiting you at the top to whet your appetite.

-With such a high summit altitude the road can be closed anytime due to snowfalls.
-The road opens in May, or as soon as is practical.
+Dalsnibba is often covered by snow even in the summer.
+The road opens in May, or as soon as is practical (snow and risk of avalanches).
 As a rule, it is then open 24 hours a day until October.
 Opening times may vary slightly depending on weather conditions.
 The weather at the summit is changeable and can vary from thick fog to radiant sunshine in the blink of an eye.
 It is not uncommon to observe thick fog in the lowlands while the sun is shining at the summit.
 The weather changes quickly up here and, if you’re lucky, you can experience all four seasons in one day.